ItiMaker

-One day in Qingdao is enough for the Old Town waterfront, German-era streets, the Tsingtao beer story, Badaguan villas, and a modern coast finish at May Fourth Square.
-This 2026 route keeps travel time low by moving west to east, using the metro where it is efficient and DiDi or taxi only for short gaps.
+This 1-day Qingdao itinerary is enough for the Old Town waterfront, German-era streets, the Tsingtao beer story, Badaguan villas, and a modern coast finish at May Fourth Square.
+The 2026 route keeps travel time low by moving west to east, using the metro where it is efficient and DiDi or taxi only for short gaps.

 The best 1-day Qingdao itinerary starts at Zhanqiao Pier at 08:00, walks Old Town by 10:30, visits the Tsingtao Brewery Museum before lunch, crosses to Badaguan in mid-afternoon, then finishes at May Fourth Square and the Olympic Sailing Center after 18:00.
 It is a compact west-to-east day with sea views throughout.